 The Associate Deans (Studies) may, in consultation with the student and faculty members involved, propose modifications in the project, particularly with respect to the number of units to be assigned to it.
 The Associate Dean (Studies) may require an interview with the student.

-Course numbers assigned to independent study are specified under Numbering of Courses in the Introduction chapter.
+Course numbers assigned to independent study are specified under Course Number in the How to Use the Arts and Science Calendar section of the Calendar.
 The departmental code assigned to the course will be that of the department which is closest to the material studied, provided it has agreed to take academic responsibility for the project.

 Credit will be allowed for successful completion of courses in languages other than English and other than those offered at Queen’s provided that: